MLA Scholarship for Minority Students

 Ready to Submit an Application?

-The 2017 Scholarship for Minority Students application process is now closed.
+The Scholarship for Minority Students application process is CLOSED.
 Applications for the 2018 scholarship will be accepted starting in August 2017.

 Previous Scholarship Recipients